alicekemp/stat-learning/Homework-3/exercises-3.md

-households in the census tract \* population: total population of the tract \* households: total number of households in the tract. \* totalRooms, totalBedrooms: total number of rooms and bedrooms for households in the tract.
-NOTE: these are totals, not averages.
-Consider standardizing by households. \* medianIncome: median household income in USD for all households in the tract. \* medianHouseValue: median market value of all households in the tract.
+households in the census tract \* population: total population of the tract \* households: total number of households in the tract. \* totalRooms, totalBedrooms: total number of rooms and bedrooms for households in the tract. \* medianIncome: median household income in USD for all households in the tract. \* medianHouseValue: median market value of all households in the tract.

 ### Data